 * Note: The use of an intermediary that in effect requires a student to rely on someone else’s power of selection and observation will not be permitted.
-The essential skills and abilities for the Allied Health programs and certificates are categorized in the following Technical Standards:
+The essential skills and abilities for the Health Technologies programs and certificates are categorized in the following Technical Standards:

 The applicant must be able to observe a patient accurately at a distance and close at hand.
 Observation necessitates the functional use of all the senses.

 The applicant must be able to speak, to hear, and to observe patients in order to elicit information, describe changes in mood, activity and posture, and perceive nonverbal communications.
 An applicant must be able to communicate effectively with patients and all members of the health care team.
 Communication includes, listening, speaking, reading and writing.

-- Behavioral/Social Skills and Professionalism: An applicant must possess the emotional health required for utilization of his/her intellectual abilities.
-The exercise of good judgment, the prompt completion of all responsibilities attendant to the care of patients, and the development of effective relationships with patients are essential skills for allied health practitioners.
+These abilities include measurement, calculation, reasoning, analysis, and evaluation.
+Problem solving, the critical skill demanded of Health Technologies practitioners, requires all of these abilities.
+In addition, the applicant should be able to comprehend three dimensional relationships and to understand the spatial relations of structures.
+Behavioral/Social Skills and Professionalism: An applicant must possess the emotional health required for utilization of his/her intellectual abilities.
+The exercise of good judgment, the prompt completion of all responsibilities attendant to the care of patients, and the development of effective relationships with patients are essential skills for Health Technologies practitioners.
 Applicants must be able to tolerate physically taxing workloads and to function effectively under stress.
 They must be able to adapt to changing environments, to display flexibility, and to learn to function in the face of the uncertainties inherent in the clinical problems of many patients.
-Concern for others, integrity, interpersonal skills, interest, and motivation are all personal qualities necessary for the practice of allied health.
+Concern for others, integrity, interpersonal skills, interest, and motivation are all personal qualities necessary for the practice of Health Technologies.

 All applicants must interact with diverse patient populations of all ages with arrange of acute and chronic medical conditions.
 Applicants must be able to tolerate frequent exposure to communicable diseases, toxic substances, ionizing radiation, medicinal preparations, hostile individuals, and other conditions common to the health care environment.